isomerpages/moe-newtownpri/index.md

           date: 12 July 2024
           announcement: "[IMPORTANT]  Road Closure at Tanglin Halt Road and Commonwealth Drive on 12 July 2024, Friday"
-          link_text: Click here URL for more information on road closure
+          link_text: Click here for more information on road closure.
           link_url: Road Closure at Tanglin Halt Road and Commonwealth Drive on 12 July 2024, Friday
 ---